Mallow-Dev/ops-deploy-standard/docs/memory-bank/decisions.md

 - Use systemd drop-ins to inject short-lived AppRole IDs into target servers during deploy.
 - Prefer Ed25519 keys for demo automation to avoid entropy blocking and for modern cryptography.

-- **Dependency Decision:** Adopt a rule that applications and infra tooling should keep dependencies on current versions.
-Prefer frequent smaller upgrades (minor/patch) and use automated PRs for these updates.
-Treat major upgrades as planned work requiring dedicated branches and tests.
+- **Dependency Decision:** Adopt an organizational rule to keep dependencies on current versions.
+Prefer frequent small updates (patch/minor) via automation; handle major upgrades with dedicated branches, tests, and rollouts.